jamesplease/redux-resource/docs/extras/resourceful-action-creators.md

 `npm install resourceful-action-types --save`

-Then, import the pieces of this extension that you need:
+Then, import the pieces of this collection that you need:

 ```js
 import { readResources } from 'resourceful-action-creators';